jashdoingmyjob/Trayio/README.md

 Take home assignment Part 1: Robotic Hoover

 ## How to run
-The robotic hoover program was developed using Python, so you can run the following CLI in terminal:
+The robotic hoover program was developed using Python, so you can run the following CLI in terminal: \n
 	```
 	python trayio_roomba.py
 	```